3 people taken to hospital after crash involving cars and motorcycles on AYE

 Videos posted on social media show several motorcycles strewn across two of the three lanes, while two cars were stationary in the first lane.

-Several motorbikers were seen standing around their bikes, with one rider sitting on the ground.
+Several motorcyclists were seen standing around their bikes, with one rider sitting on the ground.

 In response to queries from CNA, the police said that they were alerted to the crash at about 7.25am.